Guruprasad-G/Swarm-Exploration-and-Target-Searching/README.md

 ***
-# Welcome to Swarm-Robots repo!
+# Welcome the Swarm Ecploration and Searching repo!
 ***
 ## Brief Intro :